Franklin Township, Warren County, New Jersey: Local government

 Franklin Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2022, members of the Franklin Township Committee are Mayor Michael Toretta (R, term on committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor David Guth (R, term on committee ends 2024; term as deputy mayor ends 2022), Bonnie Butler (R, 2023), Mike Ferri (R, 2022), Richard Herzer (R, 2022).
+As of 2026, members of the Franklin Township Committee are Mayor Sarah Payne (R, term on committee ends December 31, 2028; term as mayor ends 2026), Deputy Mayor Bonnie Butler (R, term on committee ends and as deputy mayor ends 2026), David Guth (R, 2027), Richard Herzer (R, 2028) and Michael Toretta (R, 2027).

 In 2018, the township had an average property tax bill of $9,022, the highest in the county, compared to an average bill of $8,767 statewide.